networkrunt/NetworkRunt/content/post/afc-fabric-initialisation/index.md

 The fabric composer will use the IP address information to connect to each device.
 AFC performs a login using the local admin account.
 The fabric composer will create a new AFC_admin account and use it moving forward.
 The device is then onboarded into the system.

 Once the onboarding is complete, I am returned to the main page.
-I can see the switches now in the inventory and they are in a healthy state.
+I can see the switches in the inventory and they are in a healthy state.
 The status of each device is currently "Unassigned" meaning the device(s) have not yet been assigned to a fabric.

 ![](screenshot-2021-07-08-at-11.30.01.png "Switch Inventory")